Finnish Red Cross

 The Finnish Red Cross (FRC, Suomen Punainen Risti, Finlands Röda Kors) is an independent member of the International Federation of Red Cross and Red Crescent Societies, which is one of the biggest and best-known international organisations in the world and in the field of humanitarian aid.
-FRC has over 90,000 members and around 45,000 active volunteers in Finland.
-FRC consists of 12 regional chapters and 550 local branches throughout the country.
-The current General Secretary is Ms. Kristiina Kumpula.
-At the end of 2006, the FRC employed 1,168 people, of which 136 worked at the headquarters in Helsinki.
+FRC has over 71,000 members and around 30,000 active volunteers in Finland.
+FRC consists of 12 regional chapters and 433 local branches throughout the country.
+The current General Secretary is Eero Rämö.
+At the end of 2022, the FRC employed 787 people, of which 204 worked at the headquarters in Helsinki.

 The Finnish Red Cross is based on volunteering and has branches in almost every municipality in Finland.
 The organisational structure has three layers: local branches, regional chapters, and the national headquarters.
 At the local level, the activities of the branches are determined to a large part by how dedicated their members are.

-History of the Finnish Red Cross
+History

-Finnish Red Cross was founded on May 7, 1877, to care for the wounded and sick soldiers of the Finnish Guard in the Russo-Turkish War.
+The Finnish Red Cross was founded on May 7, 1877, to care for the wounded and sick soldiers of the Finnish Guard in the Russo-Turkish War.
 The FRC was recognized by the ICRC in 1920 and became a member of IFRC in 1922, when Finland ratified the Geneva Conventions.

+Finnish Marshal C. G. E Mannerheim was the longest chairman of the FRC, serving from 1922 to 1951.

-In 1948 the FRC took the operational responsibility of the blood transfusion services in Finland, which had been operated by the Finnish Scouts since 1935.
+In 1948, the FRC took the operational responsibility of the blood transfusion services in Finland, which had been operated by the Finnish Scouts since 1935.
 The FRC Blood Service is a legally independent organization.